 - Continue ongoing articulation with colleges, universities and our partner school districts, including the sharing of student achievement data.

-– To ensure the successful implementation of new graduation requirements, the District will implement effective interventions and support procedures to help all students successfully complete the UC/CSU a-g requirements and access Career Pathway and Academy coursework.
+- Ensure the successful implementation of graduation requirements, the District will implement and evaluate effective interventions and support procedures to help all students successfully complete the UC/CSU a-g requirements and access Career Pathway and Academy coursework.

-- Maintain facilities and infrastructures that support a safe school and provide a positive learning environment and equitable learning conditions for all students through the implementation of the Measure A School Bond which was approved by voters on June 5, 2018 and the comprehensive Facilities Master Plan which was approved by the Board on March 14, 2018.
+- Maintain facilities and infrastructures that support a safe school and provide a positive learning environment and equitable learning conditions for all students through the implementation of the Measure A School Bond.